automl/auto-sklearn/CONTRIBUTING.md

     # This will generate all documentation and check links
     make doc
     make linkcheck
-    # make examples, if you modified some examples
+    make examples  # mainly needed if you modified some examples

     # ... fix any issues